-To overpromise and underdeliver is one of the most common mistakes people do.
+To overpromise and underdeliver is one of the most common mistakes people make.
 On the other hand, to underpromise and overdeliver is better since you will exceed expectations.
 However, it is better to invest efforts into keeping promises, not in exceeding them.
 In other words, do what you say you will do.
-Working harder doesn’t get you ahead, it is work on the right things.
-It’s more effective to do five things thoroughly, and promote your success than try doing 25 things.
+Working harder doesn’t get you ahead, it is working on the right things.
+It’s more effective to do five things thoroughly and promote your success than try doing 25 things.
 Prioritize based on your company’s goals and manage your time to make sure you execute.

 3) Provide specific data and examples

-Finally, don’t mention other people, focus on your achievements, what you can do to improve the company, and don’t sell yourself short.
+Finally, don’t mention other people; focus on your achievements and what you can do to improve the company, and don’t sell yourself short.
 We wish you the best of luck getting promoted.

 Have you asked for a promotion before?
 How did you prove you were ready for a promotion?
 Do you think these tips are helpful?
 Tell us in the comments, and don’t forget to share this information with someone that needs that extra boost to ask for a promotion.
 Good luck!